paologiua/tilde/README.md

 # 🗒️ Viewing the Feeds <span id="feed"></span>

-By opening the feed of a podcast, the interface shows all the more information about it, such as:
+By opening the feed of a podcast, the interface shows all the main informations about it, such as:

 * the name of the podcast
 * the name of the podcaster